Notorious (ship)

 Notorious is a replica fifteenth-century caravel.
 The ship took ten years to build, made entirely from reclaimed timber.
-It was launched at Martins Point, Port Fairy, Victoria, Australia, on Monday, 7 February 2011.
+It was launched at Martins Point, Port Fairy, Victoria, Australia, on 7 February 2011.
 Notorious was fitted with sails and conducted its first week-long journey from Port Fairy to Geelong in January 2012.

 Design and construction

 Notorious is a full-size, wooden sailing ship, a re-creation of a caravel, c1500.
 Notorious was researched, designed, and constructed single-handedly from reclaimed timber by Graeme Wylie, at his home at Bushfield, near Warrnambool, Victoria, Australia.
 The ship's keelson was laid in April 2002.
 The keelson is an ironbark beam salvaged from the viaduct, at the Warrnambool Breakwater.
 The ship's frames were completed towards the end of 2003.
 By 2008, the ship was opened to the public at the construction site, while the planking was still being completed.
 The ship was launched at Martin's Point, Port Fairy, on 7 February 2011.

 Notorious was constructed of reclaimed Monterey cypress (Cupressus macrocarpa) with a displacement of 58 tonnes.
 The ship is 17.5 metres in length overall, has a beam of 5.5 metres, and a draught of 2.1 metres.
 The vessel is lateen rigged, making it Australia's only operational lateen-rigged ship.
 The interior is an authentic period design, including a cooking fire.
 The ship has modern GPS navigation, a diesel engine and some other modern conveniences, all hidden behind timber panels.